Christonja/100-days-of-code/log.md

 **Thoughts**: Not much to think about, other than it being helpful as a refresher to quickly run through again, it's a short set of challenges with good info so worth doing a few times I think.

+### Day 60: December 14, Fri, 2018

+**Today's Progress**: Onto my first FCC project of the Front end projects. aaand it's near impossible for me.. but I'll get there.

+**Thoughts**: I guess being the free course that Free Code camp is I can't expect everything.
+But I mean I have zero issues with the challenges.
+But the projects are basically like leagues beyond any of the challenges.
+I just feel like it doesn't give you enough before sending you out on your own with the projects.
+Nonetheless it gives the opportunity to research and learn and using alternative resources so.. it's fine.